mhjiang97/RNASeqFlow/README.md

         bash run.sh -s ${s} -c config.yaml &
     done
     ```
-- if you pass nothing to parameter s, please give the run.sh two positional parameter:
+- if you pass nothing to parameter s, please give the run.sh two positional parameters:
     ``` bash
     for i in {1..5}
     do